Matsqui First Nation: Description

-As of right now, there are 265 members of the Matsqui Tribe, 152 of whom live off the reserve (table indicates governmental records as opposed to nation's records, see references 1 and 2).
-The current chief would be Alice McKay who, with other tribe members such as counselor Brenda Morgan and Ryan Bird, form the committee representing the Matsqui Tribe within the Stó:lõ Nation Chiefs Council.
+As of 2022, there are 265 members of the Matsqui First Nation, 152 of whom live off the reserve (table indicates governmental records as opposed to nation's records, see references 1 and 2).
+The current chief is Alice McKay who, with other tribe members such as counselor Brenda Morgan and Ryan Bird, form the committee representing the Matsqui within the Stó:lõ Nation Chiefs Council.